MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-act-on-your-data.md

        To add a destination, use the **Export Screen** as explained below (this screen is accessible via the **Export Segment** tab on the left side menu).

-2. The csv. option is also available within the specific segment's page by clicking **Export** at the top-right corner of the page:
+2. The csv. option is also available within the specific segment's page by clicking **Export** at the top-right corner of the page.

    > [!div class="mx-imgBorder"]
    > ![](media/segment-menu-export-top.png "Export segment")